Samuel Baldwin Marks Young: Biography

 On the commencement of hostilities with Spain, he was promoted to brigadier general of volunteers in May 1898.
 In Cuba during the war, he commanded one of two cavalry brigades that were part of the Cavalry Division under Major General Joseph Wheeler.
 Young's brigade included Theodore Roosevelt's Rough Riders, the 1st US Volunteer Cavalry Regiment.
 In July 1898, after the American victory of the Battle of San Juan Hill, Young assumed command of the Wheeler's Cavalry Division and was made major general of volunteers while he commanded that same division in Cuba after the Santiago Campaign of the Spanish–American War.

 That same year, Young became a Veteran Companion of the Missouri Commandery of the Military Order of Foreign Wars.
-Young was also a companion of the Military Order of the Loyal Legion of the United States.
+Young was also a companion of the Military Order of the Loyal Legion of the United States, the Grand Army of the Republic and the Society of the Army of the Potomac.

 During the Philippine–American War, he returned to the rank of brigadier general of volunteers and commanded brigades in the Northern Luzon District, of which he was made military governor.

 From February 1901 to March 1902, he commanded the military district of California from the Presidio of San Francisco.
 Under the new General Staff System, he was appointed as the first chief of staff of the General Staff in August 1903, a position he held until retirement in January 1904.

 From 1909 to 1910, he was president of the board of inquiry that investigated the alleged riot of black soldiers of the 25th U.S. Infantry at Brownsville, Texas, August 13, 1906, and affirmed the subsequent dishonorable discharge of 159 men by order of President Theodore Roosevelt.

-As Acting Superintendent of Yellowstone National Park at Fort Yellowstone in 1897 (after a stint in the same role at Yosemite in 1896) Colonel Young introduced fish conservation measures.
-In 1907 after his retirement, he was appointed full Superintendent by the Secretary of the Interior.
+As Acting Superintendent of Yellowstone National Park at Fort Yellowstone in 1897 (after a stint in the same role at Yosemite in 1896), Colonel Young introduced fish conservation measures.
+In 1907, after his retirement, he was appointed full Superintendent by the Secretary of the Interior.
 He served as full Superintendent for two years.
 He died at his house in Helena, Montana, and was honored with a state funeral in Washington, D.C., and was buried in Arlington National Cemetery.